nekiter/RoadToRedCoder/README.md

  - 2020/06/22 (60 minutes) I started to do some exercices with dificulty 900, most of then was pretty easy, but the last one took something around 15 minutes, I managed to do it, but after it I saw some orange guys solution and it was really smaller, IDK if I should care about it already.
 Besides that last days I didn't found time to train last days, but at least I've read a litle bit and the book showed a table that is really useful it shows a estimation between the input size and the required time complexity.

  ![Relation complexity x input](./img/relation_complexity_in_put.png)

+ - 2020/06/24 (60 minutes) I did some exercices with dificulty 900 again, the feeling of beeing easy stays I'm thinking about try some problems with dificulty 1000 to see which one is the better for my current experience, but during the exercices today I could notice some mistakes that I'm doing on general, I think that most of them will be solved with experience but I'll list it anyway to keep the track:
+    1. I'm still struguling with some C++ basic that I'm not used to (mainly with strings).
+    2. Sometimes I overthink about a problem spending more time than I should on simple answers.
+    3. Sometimes I try to code before be sure about my answer, spending more time than I should on a problem.
+    4. My code is too verbose, making it too long and slower to write, I don't need to mantain it, so I shouldn't spend so much time implementing it.